0xFC3/threecon/README.md

 # Description
 threecon is a recon tool, which automates the boring process of recon.
 The tool is under constant development to suite my needs.
 There are many other and better tools out there, but I like to make my own stuff.

+# Features
+- subdomain bruteforcing with Sublist3r
+- checking if subdomains respond
+- taking a screenshot of each subdomain
+- directory bruteforcing of each subdomain
 # Installation

 # Usage